act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Failed Example 2

-This link, that is distinguishable by color (hue) from the other text in the same line, has a different style because of its color and foreground color.
-But when the link has been visited, the style is the same of the other text on the same line.
+This link, with a **different hue** from the other text in the same line, has a different style because of its color and foreground color.
+But when the link has been visited, the style is the same of the other text on the same line (only the hue is different).

 ```html
 <style>